fivetran/dbt_intercom_source/README.md

     intercom_schema: your_schema_name
 ```

-This package includes all source columns defined in the macros foleder.
+This package includes all source columns defined in the macros folder.
 To add additional columns to this package, do so using our pass-through column variables.
 This is extremely useful if you'd like to include custom fields to the package.

 ```yml